globus/searchable-files-demo/README.md

 #### Setup

-The `login` and `create-index` commands create and store data in a sqlite database at `~/.globus_searchable_files.db`.
+The `login` and `create-index` commands create and store data in local files.
-If you wish to use an alternative index ID, be aware that several commands rely on data stored in this database.
+If you wish to use an alternative index ID, use the `set-index` command.

+> [!NOTE]
+> Explicitly running `login` is optional.
+The application will automatically
+> log you in if you are not logged in.

 #### Extractor